BokaiZhu/microbiomeFISH/README.md

 <p align="center"><img width=90%% src="https://github.com/BokaiZhu/microbiomeFISH/blob/master/media/r_input_arnb.png"></p>
 From left to right the columns are: candidate target sequence, length of target, region of the target, start site (Ecoli position), in-group sequence coverage, out-group hit (perfect match), out-group hit (+ 0.3 C), out-group hit (+ 0.6 C) and the corresponding candidate probe sequence.

 Then we will filter the candidate probes.
-Here we will perform the hybirdization as the protocol described in the [paper](http:), therefore the input of the function will be 35% formamide, 46C hybirdization, with 0.39Molar sodium (2 x SSCT).
+Here we will perform the hybridization as the protocol described in the [paper](http:), therefore the input of the function will be 35% formamide, 46C hybridization, with 0.39Molar sodium (2 x SSCT).

-We will select the candidate probes with ΔGo2 > -1.5 kcal/mol (Good secondary structure described by [mathFISH](http://mathfish.cee.wisc.edu/helpdocuments.html#deltaG2%20series)), [predicted hybirdization effieciency](https://aem.asm.org/content/80/16/5124)  > 85%.
+We will select the candidate probes with ΔGo2 > -1.5 kcal/mol (Good secondary structure described by [mathFISH](http://mathfish.cee.wisc.edu/helpdocuments.html#deltaG2%20series)), [predicted hybridization effieciency](https://aem.asm.org/content/80/16/5124)  > 85%.
 You can also select probes with the conventional Tm (at the supplied experiment condition) provided in the table.

 ```R
 high_coverage <- subset(staph,staph$cover==18) # only test the ones with 100% coverage, since we have plenty of them